flutter/website/src/content/perf/impeller.md

 The Flutter team's believes this solves Flutter's [early-onset jank][] issue.
-Impeller precompiles a [smaller, simpler set of shaders][] at Engine build time so they don't compile at runtime.
+Impeller precompiles a [smaller, simpler set of shaders][] at Engine-build time so they don't compile at runtime.

 [early-onset jank]: {{site.repo.flutter}}/projects/188
 [smaller, simpler set of shaders]: {{site.repo.flutter}}/issues/77412